hyahatiph-labs/infosec/analitiko/README.md

       --daemon-credential  Password of Monero Daemon RPC. [string] [default: ""] --num-blocks         Number of blocks from tip to extract [number] [default: 0]
-      --report             FUTURE USE.
-Generate new analytics report on new height                                      [boolean]
       --wipe-db            DEV USE.
 Destructive action.
 Wipes the Analytics database.                                   [boolean] -l, --log-level          comma separated list of log levels to maintain (e.g.